iankorf/MCB185/course/unit0-unix.md

 If this produces an error message, you didn't install Cygwin properly.
 Stop and get help right now.
 Do not move on thinking you will get back to this later.

+If you find that the cygwin terminal takes a long time to launch or that commands seem to take forever to run, it's probably because your Windows Defender is getting in the way.
+You can turn that off (recommended) or run `cygserver-config` under Windows administrative user.
+This isn't as simple as it sounds though because you may need to change your `PATH` in cygwin temporarily.

 ### VM on Windows ###